How Often Do Driverless Vehicles Have Accidents?

 Technician inspects a self-driving car in an automated factory assembly line

 Self-driving cars may never be completely safe.
 Making anything fully safe is very difficult.
-Research from the Insurance Institute for Highway Safety (IIHS) shows that even when safety is the main focus, driverless cars might only prevent about one-third of crashes.
+Research from the Insurance Institute for Highway Safety (IIHS) shows that even when safety is the main focus, driverless cars might only help prevent about one-third of crashes.

-The other two-thirds often happen because of speeding and other forms of reckless driving, which human drivers mostly cause.
+The other two-thirds often happen because of speeding and other forms of reckless driving, which human drivers often cause.
 Even with automation, accidents can still occur due to system errors or the unpredictable actions of other drivers, pedestrians, or cyclists.

 Who Is Liable In An Autonomous Vehicle (AV) Accident?